NAMYUNWOO/particles/PLANNING.md

 2. Add appropriate event handlers for new features
 3. Use memory pools for dynamic allocations
 4. Test with 100,000 particles for performance
+5. For stage changes, see `.github/STAGE_WORKFLOW.md`
-5. Update this documentation for significant changes
+6. Update this documentation for significant changes